seesee010/keyboard/README.md

 ### My first keyboard

 My first custom keyboard I build.

-It is a [carbonfet-fork-dactyl-manuform](https://github.com/carbonfet/dactyl-manuform)
+It is a [carbonfet-fork-dactyl-manuform](https://github.com/carbonfet/dactyl-manuform) The layout is also custom, as I won't stick to the default layout (I don't even know what that would be on this keyboard, if there even is one at all).

 I named it: "First custom Keyboard".